reagan-uil/reagan-uil.github.io/README.md

-# The offical Reagan Academic UIL team website!
+# About

 This is the website for the Reagan UIL team.

 It contains information about every event and contact information for our sponsors.

-District, region and state results will be posted here.
+District, Region and State results will be posted here.

 **Are you interested in joining?
 Contact a sponsor today!**